 - Progress is assessed on an on-going basis using the Somerset 'I can' statements for each thread of Computing.
 This ensures teachers are aware of individual pupil's progress in computer science, information technology and digital literacy. - Formative assessment is used by the class teacher during whole class or group teaching.
-Children's confidence and difficulties are observed and use to inform future planning. - Each class teacher maintains a record, indicating pupils that are working at, beyond or below age-expected attainment.
-This will be recorded using Classroom Monitor and passed on to the next class teacher. - Open questions are used to challenge children's thinking and learning. - Children are encouraged to evaluate their own and others' work in a positive and supportive environment, including peer assessment. - Teacher's judgments are supported through an electronic portfolio of evidence which can be found on JIT and J2e class files. - Information is shared with the school community through the school website, display, celebration events, newsletters, and end of year reports.
+Children's confidence and difficulties are observed and use to inform future planning. - Each class teacher maintains a record, indicating pupils that are working beyond or below age-expected attainment.
+This is passed on to the next class teacher. - Children are aware of the 'I can' statements and are given half termly computing targets. - Open questions are used to challenge children's thinking and learning. - Children are encouraged to evaluate their own and others' work in a positive and supportive environment, including peer assessment. - Teacher's judgments are supported through an electronic portfolio of evidence which provides examples of age-expected attainment. - Information is shared with the school community through the school website, display, celebration events, newsletters, and end of year reports.